atomonouscreations-collab/A_Tominous_Creation/docs/funding-plan.md

 - [ ] Enter the Hackaday Prize once there's a real project page to point to

-## 3. Grant funding (no company or degree required)
+## 3. Grant funding

-- [ ] NLnet NGI Zero Commons Fund — €5,000–50,000, open source eligible (hardware and software both), 6-question application.
+- [ ] NLnet NGI Zero Commons Fund — €5,000–50,000, open source eligible, 6-question application.
 Framing angle: open software that enables distributed/access-open manufacturing rather than a closed commercial machine.
-- [ ] Check state/local innovation programs (Oklahoma: i2E, Tulsa Innovation Labs) for small grants or in-kind support
+- [ ] Check state/local innovation programs for small grants or in-kind support

 ## 4. Audience-funded R&D

 - [ ] GitHub Sponsors or Patreon tied to the build log once there's an audience worth asking
 - [ ] Component sponsorships — reach out to toolchanger-adjacent vendors for parts in exchange for visibility, once the design is public enough to be worth sponsoring

-## 5. Crowdfunding (later, once something is real)
+## 5. Crowdfunding

-- [ ] Crowd Supply — a hardware crowdfunding platform, so a weaker fit now that the core project is software; only worth it later if a standalone hardware piece (e.g. a tool-coupling kit) becomes worth selling on its own
+- [ ] Crowd Supply — a hardware crowdfunding platform, so a weaker fit now that the core project is software; only worth it later if a standalone hardware piece becomes worth selling on its own

 ## 6. Heavier-weight option